Skip to main content

 The Calvin Convention

-Six contractual mechanisms that encode pre-action constraints and human control as architecture, not policy.
+Six contractual mechanisms that encode pre-action constraints, refusal rights, and accountable continuation as architecture.

 Susan Calvin didn't design ethical robots.
 She designed contracts robots couldn't wriggle out of.

-The Calvin Convention is six contractual mechanisms that encode pre-action constraints and human control as architecture — not policy, not culture, not training:
+The Calvin Convention is six contractual mechanisms that encode pre-action constraints, refusal rights, and accountable continuation as architecture:

 These are not policies.
 They are clauses.
 They live in procurement contracts, not in culture decks.